fauna/graphql-workshop/content/getting-started/user-authentication/index.md

 {{< /tab >}}
 {{< /tabs >}}

+{{< attachments
+      title="registerUser user-defined function (UDF)"
+      pattern="RegisterUser.fql"
+      style="fauna"
+/>}}

+The user's password is saved using the *credentials* object and not as part of the document.
+This directs Fauna to store a one-way cryptographic hash of the password that is subsequently used to authenticate the user.
+For more information, see [credentials][credentials] in the FQL documentation.

+### Testing your registration UDF

-Running this UDF registers a new owner (creates a new record in the Owner collection).
-Fauna shell gives you the ability to test your UDFs.
-Let's go ahead and try this UDF.
+Invoking this UDF registers a new owner by creating a new document in the *Owner* collection.
+Test this using the *Shell* section of the Fauna dashboard.

-Navigate to *Shell* from Fauna dashboard.
-In the shell, add the following code to call the UDF.
-Notice the `Call` function in the following code snippet.
-The first argument in the `Call` function is the name of the UDF you are trying to execute.
-You add the arguments for your UDF in sequential order.
-In this case, you specify the user email, password, and username in that order.
-Execute the UDF by selecting *Run Query*.
+{{< figure
+  src="./images/fauna-shell-calling-a-udf.png"
+  alt="Calling a UDF in the Fauna shell"
+>}}

+1. Navigate to the *Shell* section of the Fauna dashboard.
+1. Add the following code to call your UDF.
+1. Invoke the UDF by choosing *Run Query*.

-{{< tabs groupId="UDFs" >}}
+{{< tabs groupId="fauna-shell" >}}
 {{< tab name="FQL" >}}
 {{< highlight js >}}
 Call(
-  "UserRegistration",
+  "RegisterUser",
-  // ["email", "password", "name"] ["johndoe@email.com", "pass123456", "Jon Doe"]
+  // ["email", "password", "name"] ["john@fauna-labs.com", "pass123456", "John Faun"]
 )
 {{< /highlight >}}
 {{< /tab >}}

+{{< tab name="Result" >}}
+{{< highlight js >}}
+{
+  ref: Ref(Collection("Owner"), "316804786615747153"),
+  ts: 1638387438370000,
+  data: {
+    email: "john@fauna-labs.com",
+    name: "John Faun"
+  }
+}
+{{< /highlight >}}
+{{< /tab >}}
 {{< /tabs >}}

+The [*Call*][fql-call] function takes at least two parameters.
+The first is the name of the UDF to invoke.
+The remaining parameters are passed as arguments to your UDF in sequential order.
+In this case, you specify the owner's *email*, *password*, and *name* in that order.

+Navigate to the *Collections* section of the dashboard, choose the *Owner* collection, and confirm that the new document appears.
+Notice that the dashboard does not display the hashed password as described above.

 {{< figure
-  src="./images/1.png"
-  alt="Run UDF in Fauna shell"
->}}

-Navigate to *Collection > Owner.* Observe that a new document appears in your Owner collection.
-Notice that Fauna doesn't show the password.
-In the `UserRegistration` UDF, the password field is a `credential` variable.
-That's why Fauna saves the password without revealing it to anyone.

-{{< figure
-  src="./images/2.png"
+  src="./images/dashboard-hiding-credentials.png"
   alt="New document in Owner collection"
 >}}

-Lets attach this UDF to a GraphQL mutation.
-Create a new mutation called `signup` in your GraphQL schema.
-Use the `@resolver` directive to connect the `UserRegistration` UDF as a resolver for this mutation.

-> Follow this link to learn more about [graphql directives in Fauna](https://docs.fauna.com/fauna/v4/api/graphql/directives/)
+### Registering a user with GraphQL

+The next step is to connect your UDF to a GraphQL mutation using the *@resolver* [directive][graphql-directives].
+Add the following *registerOwner* mutation to your GraphQL schema or download the linked schema.

 {{< tabs groupId="schema" >}}
 {{< tab name="GraphQL" >}}
 {{< highlight graphql >}}
-type Owner {
-  name: String!
-  email: String!
-  stores: [Store]! @relation
-}

-type Store {
-  name: String!
-  email: String!
-  paymentMethods: [String]
-  categories: [String]
-  owner: Owner!
-}

-type Query {
-  findOwnerByEmail(email: String): [Owner] @relation(name: "OwnerByEmail")
-}

 type Mutation {
-  signup(email: String!, password: String!, name: String!): Owner @resolver(name: "UserRegistration") }
+    registerOwner(email: String!, password: String!, name: String!): Owner @resolver(name: "RegisterUser") }
 {{< /highlight >}}
 {{< /tab >}}
 {{< /tabs >}}

+{{< attachments
+      title="Add the 'registerOwner' mutation"
+      pattern="schema-1d-1.graphql"
+      style="fauna"
+/>}}

-Navigate back to GraphQL playground and upload the updated schema.
-Run the following mutation to register a new user.
+Return to the *GraphQL* section of the Fauna dashboard and replace your schema with the updated schema.
+Run the following mutation to register another new user.

 {{< tabs groupId="query-language" >}}
 {{< tab name="GraphQL" >}}
 {{< highlight graphql >}}
 mutation {
-  signup(email: "shadid@fauna.com", name: "Shadid", password: "Pass12345") {
+  registerOwner(email: "shadid@fauna-labs.com", name: "Shadid", password: "Pass12345") {
     _id
     name
     email